Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 - Know the Protein, Carbohydrate, and Fat recommendations for athletes.

-- Write down dietary recommendations regarding the prevention of diseases and overall health of athletes.
+- Write down dietary recommendations regarding the prevention of diseases and the overall health of athletes.

 Sport Nutrition Professionals’ Roles